Jonathan Capehart: Career

-Before his work with The Washington Post and MSNBC, Capehart was a researcher for NBC's The Today Show.
+Before his work with The Washington Post and MS NOW, Capehart was a researcher for NBC's The Today Show.
 He worked for the New York Daily News, serving as a member of its editorial board from 1993 to 2000.
 At the time of his hiring, Capehart was the youngest-ever member of the newspaper's editorial board.
 He left the Daily News in 2000 to work at Bloomberg News.
 Capehart advised and wrote speeches for Michael Bloomberg during his 2001 run for New York City mayor.
 He returned to the New York Daily News in 2002, serving as deputy editor of the editorial page until 2004.
 Capehart joined the global public relations company Hill & Knowlton in December 2004 as a Senior Vice President and senior counselor of public affairs.

 Capehart joined the staff of The Washington Post as a journalist and was a member of its editorial board from 2007 to 2023.
-He is also a contributing commentator for MSNBC.
+He is also a contributing commentator for MS NOW.
 He also hosted the Cape Up podcast, in which he spoke to newsmakers about race, religion, age, gender, and cultural identity in politics.

 In 2013, Capehart wrote a lengthy opinion piece for The Washington Post, responding to a Tweet made by Jack Kimble, a fictional and satirical congressman.

 Capehart replaced Mark Shields in the Friday political commentary segment on the PBS NewsHour starting in January 2021.
 On March 30, 2022, Capehart became an associate editor of The Washington Post.

 In February 2023, Capehart's The Sunday Show was expanded with a Saturday edition, "The Saturday Show with Jonathan Capehart" (this combination was sometimes promoted as The Saturday/Sunday Show with Jonathan Capehart), beginning on February 18, 2023.

 In late 2024, Capehart was named one of America's 10 best TV news journalists by GALECA: The Society of LGBTQ Entertainment Critics.
 The organization, purveyors of the Dorian Awards to mainstream and LGBTQ-themed content, praised Capehart for his breadth of coverage across "topics like the latest in climate change, the humanitarian crisis in war-torn Sudan, and the science of aging".

 Capehart has analyzed how, in concurrence with the work of Jonathan Metzl, white identity affects state-based policy making in the US, such as gun rights in Missouri and health care in Tennessee.

 In July 2025, Capehart left The Washington Post after nearly two decades, accepting a voluntary buyout as part of a broader staff exodus.
 His final column appeared in May 2025.
-Capehart continues in broadcast journalism as co-host of The Weekend on MSNBC and as a political analyst on PBS NewsHour.
+Capehart continues in broadcast journalism as co-host of The Weekend on MS NOW and as a political analyst on PBS NewsHour.
 As co-host of The Weekend, he is one of the first two openly gay black men to host an American national television program.